-- □ In the Profile name field, enter the name under which you want to save the configuration profile. - \Box To save the configuration profile under a new name, click the + button. - □ To overwrite an existing configuration profile, select the corresponding item from the dropdown list.
+- □ In the Profile name field, enter the name under which you want to save the configuration profile (maximum 32 characters). - \Box To save the configuration profile under a new name, click the + button. - □ To overwrite an existing configuration profile, select the corresponding item from the dropdown list.